squinkylabs/SquinkyVCV/docs/lfn.md

 ![Context Menu](./xlfn.png)

-But instead of thinking about frequencies like 1Hz, which are a little difficult to imagine, think of the knobs as mixing very slow random voltages, with less slow ones.
+Instead of thinking about frequencies like 1Hz, which are a little difficult to imagine, think of the knobs as mixing very slow random voltages with less slow ones.
 For example if LFN is driving a pitch quantizer into a VCO, turn all the knobs down to zero except the first, lowest, one.
 This will make a series of pitches slowly rising and falling.
 Then bring in a little of the faster channels.
 The pitch will still be slowly rising and falling, but will also quickly move up and down by smaller steps.

 A good way to learn what makes LFN tick is to set it slow and watch it on the scope.
 At the same time run it straight into a VCO.
 Experiment with different mixes of the slow knobs and the fast ones.